pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-2-8-5994.md

 MAAS 2.8 adds the beta capability to use LXD-based VM hosts and virtual machines (VMs), in addition to the [libvirt](https://ubuntu.com/server/docs/virtualization-libvirt)-based`↗` VM hosts/VMs already available.
 These new LXD VM hosts use the same underlying technology as libvirt (QEMU)`↗`.
 Unlike libvirt KVMs, though, LXD VMs can be managed without requiring SSH access to the VM host.
 LXD are remotely accessed via secure HTTP transport, which provides better security for LXD-based VMs.
 In addition, LXD has a better API, and is part of a much larger constellation of enterprise software, offering a wider range of future features and use cases.

-## UI performance improvements for the machine listing page
+<a href="#heading--UI-performance-improvements-for-the-machine-listing-page"><h2 id="heading--UI-performance-improvements-for-the-machine-listing-page">UI performance improvements for the machine listing page</h2></a>

 Within MAAS 2.8, we have made a number of performance improvements to everything related to the machine listing.
 Some of the most visible changes involve the way that long lists are presented within categories (see the example below), but there are a number of other changes that make the list easier and more efficient to use.